Any member of the academic community may refer a suspected violation of academic integrity

-responsible for a first offense of academic dishonesty will have an academic dishonesty notation on their record and for course-based offenses, will typically be given a Q grade for the course, signifying that they have violated academic integrity policies.
+responsible for a first offense of academic dishonesty will have an academic dishonesty notation on their record and for course-based offenses, will be given a Q grade for the course, signifying that they have violated academic integrity policies.
 The Q is computed in the student's GPA as an F. After successfully completing the non-credit academic integrity course (called the Q Course), the academic dishonesty notation and the Q grade (if applicable) are removed.
 The Q grade is replaced with the penalty grade.
-Students must successfully complete the University's Q Course no later than the academic semester immediately following the finding of an academic The Q Course requires attendance at every session that meets on Wednesdays for 1 hour
+Students must successfully complete the University's Q Course no later than the academic semester immediately following the finding of an academic integrity violation.
+The Q Course requires attendance at every session that meets on Wednesdays for 1 hour